We welcome students from around the world!

 - Must follow transfer procedures if applicable

-- Obtain a new Form I-20 for a change in educational level of study
+- Obtain a new Form I-20 for a change in an educational level of study

 - Abide by the F-1 grace period regulations